 Chimera Collaborative, LLC, San Diego, CA, US, Owner / Principal

-Contract Professional assigned to the Asset Management Branch - Planning & Development of the Los Angeles Unified School District's Facilities Services Division.
-Manages and coordinates the District’s design process for the Facilities Services Division to ensure that plans are within functional program, budgetary, environmental and legal requirements.
-Manages multiple projects through interaction with Architects, consultants and District personnel from project conception, through draft to final review, approval and handoff to project execution.
-Oversees building design process to ensure compliance with LAUSD’s standards and guidelines by working with design professionals and various District administrators to ensure that new and modernized structures meet both educational and building standards requirements.
-Provides an effective and efficient design review process to ensure that the design meets the overall goals and objectives for the project, provides maximum value for dollars budgeted and are appropriate and enduring to meet the functional needs of the District.
-Coordinates with Division of the State Architect as required and project activities with other District organizational branches and departments.
-Ensures decisions are made in a timely manner, that all steps within the project are documented and that the documentation meets legal requirements. .
+Contract Professional working in the Los Angeles Unified School District's Facilities Services Division.
+Manages multiple project assignments through interaction with architects, consultants and District personnel starting at project conception, through draft to final review, approval and handoff to LAUSD’s Project Execution group.
+Oversees the design process warranting compliance with LAUSD’s standards and guidelines, works with design professionals and various District administrators ensuring new and modernized facilities comply with current educational and building standards.
+Manages a rigorous project review process confirming the design meets overall goals and objectives, provides maximum value for dollars budgeted, and is functionally appropriate and responsive to the District’s needs.
+Coordinates on-going project activities with the Division of the State Architect (DSA) and other District organizational branches and departments as required so actions and decisions are made in a timely manner, properly documented, and that the documentation meets legal requirements.

 Harley Ellis Devereaux, San Diego, CA, US, Associate / Laboratory Planner